shokoofa-ghods/socketProgramming/README.md

 ## socket Programming
-sample socket programming implementing UDP and TCP protocols with java
+sample socket programming implementing UDP and TCP protocols with Java

 In this project the connections between clients and server is UDP based and the conection between clients is TCP.